Leonardo-crypto-key/Public-Key--Leonardo-melo-oliveira/README.md

-You can send it to leonardo-oliveira06@proton.me
+You can send pgp message to leonardo-oliveira06@proton.me